 Ana Prato, Recruiting Program Manager, Cintas Corporation, tackles the question.

-While I don’t have the perfect answer, I can give you some different options from which to choose:
+And some different options from which to choose:

 1) You could start by working with a company that offers summer internships.
 For example, at Cintas we have a great rotational internship program (Scholar Program) that allows our employee-partners the opportunity to learn about our business while providing them with a head start in our Management Trainee Program.
 Who knows, maybe you’ll find your career develops into something totally different than what you thought.